 Fluffy, light, potato gnocchi!
-Yes, I have finally attempted this well-known, sought after little pillows of fluffiness!
+Yes, I have finally attempted this well-known, sought-after little pillow of fluffiness!
 That is often paired with a creamy sauce, tomato sauce, or pan-fried until crispy.
 This is the base to making your own potato gnocchi where the sky is the limit to pairing!

 So, let’s get into it!

 With making potato gnocchi, I highly recommend a food scale.
-After looking and looking, I found a great ratio from Food And Wine.
+After looking and looking, I found a great ratio of Food And Wine.

 1 pound of cooked riced potato to 1 cup of flour.

 I baked my potatoes and loved the outcome, but you are more than likely to boil them.
 There are some that prefer Yukon Golds over Russets, so next time I will try it with the Yukon Golds and see the difference.
 For every pound of potato, I used 1 lightly whisked egg, to sprinkle on top of the dough.

 Once the potato is cooked, the key is to rice while still hot!
 Be careful, because I learned the hard way, but hold the potato in a towel as you peel it.
 Much more forgiving on your fingers.

 Once this is done, it is important to evenly spread the riced potato out, so that the moisture evaporates.
 Also, avoid mashers or food mills, your goal is to achieve tiny little bits of riced potato.
 Once it has cooled for a bit, sprinkle over your flour, salt, and egg.
 If you don’t have a bench scrapper, you can just use your hands, but the key is to be very gentle!
 You do not want the dough to be overworked.